Learn the most common Instant Pot mistakes to avoid as a new user so you can be successful with your favorite recipes from the start!

 When making foamy foods, if you use Quick Release, you risk splattering so be sure to keep a close eye on your Instant Pot while cooking.
-When making foamy food, you should also use the natural release to avoid splattering.
+When making foamy food, you should always use the natural release to avoid splattering.

-Mistake: You Hit the Timer Button When Setting Your Cooking Time
+4. You Hit the Timer Button When Setting Your Cooking Time

 When you press the timer button on your Instant Pot, you’re not setting your cooking time!
 The timer button is for delayed cooking, and will be lit green when ready.